tlubitz/SBtab/excel/README.md

-## xlSBtab - an SBtab Excel 2013 Add-in
+## xlSBtab - an SBtab Excel Add-in
-This project hosts a basic Excel Plugin, for opening an [SBML](http://sbml.org) file within Excel and have it be converted to the SBtab format.
+This project hosts a basic Excel Add-in, for opening an [SBML](http://sbml.org) file within Excel and have it be converted to the SBtab format.
 Alternatively a file edited in the [SBtab](http://sbtab.net/) format can be validated and exported as SBML file.

 ### Dependencies
 For the program to work, you will need to have the following installed:

 * Windows Vista or higher
-* Microsoft Excel 2010 or higher, 32 Bit
+* Microsoft Excel 2010 or higher
 * Microsoft .NET Framework 4.5 (full) or higher (can be downloaded directly from Microsoft )
 * Microsoft Visual Studio 2010 Tools for Office Runtime (VSTO) (can be downloaded directly from Microsoft)

 ### Installation
-After you installed the plugin, you will find a new tab called 'SBtab' in the Add-ins ribbon menu.
+After you installed the add-in, you will find a new tab called 'SBtab' in the Add-ins ribbon menu.
 On that tab, click settings to verify the python path, and the SBtab location.
+This is a crucial step: both paths have to be set to the installation directory of xlSBtab, which is usually either "C:\Program Files\xlSBtab" or "C:\Program Files (x86)\xlSBtab", depending on your system.
+The Python interpreter needs to be set to "...\xlSBtab\python\python.exe" and the SBtab scripts to "...\xlSBtab\SBtab\scripts".

 The add in has four options: